UNI Financial Cooperation

 In 2014, the Mouvement des caisses populaires acadiennes (the Mouvement), comprising the Fédération, its supporting institutions and subsidiaries, adopted a “collective bridging” (merger) project resolution.
 91% of members were in favour when the change was put to a vote.
 The Fédération became a single administrative entity with the merger of its 15 individual credit unions (caisses), operating 51 business locations from its headquarters in Caraquet.

 As of December 31, 2016, UNI Financial Cooperation had 155,000 members and CA$3.8 billion in assets.
 Community involvement focuses mainly on education and youth, the institution giving nearly $2.1 million in 2016 in the form of scholarships, donations and sponsorships.
 The current chair of the Board of Directors is Pierre-Marcel Desjardins.
-Robert Moreau became Chief Executive Officer on January 1, 2017.
+Camille H. Thériault became chief executive officer for the second time on August 16, 2023.